 An overstocked tank means there’s less oxygen to go around, resulting in angelfish needing to compete for it.
 Overstocked tanks cause several problems, including:

-Therefore, it’s essential that you don’t add too many fish to your tank to both preserve the oxygen levels and keep your angelfish happy and healthy.
+Therefore, you mustn’t add too many fish to your tank to preserve the oxygen levels and keep your angelfish happy and healthy.

 Monitoring the oxygen levels inside your angelfish tank is the best way to ensure everything is as it should be.
 Even the smallest oxygen rises or drops can be fatal, so observe your fish’s behavior for any noticeable changes, as this can show you when something’s wrong.